BZoennchen/supercollider-book/chapters/supercollider/basics/8-environments.md

 If this is your first evaluated command, the environment should be empty.
 This environment contains variables, more specifically all *environment variables*.
-A variable starting with a tilde is a environment variable, e.g.:
+A variable starting with a tilde is an environment variable, e.g.:

 ```isc
 ~number = 100;